kumina/redirectory/README.md

  * The domains are case-insensitive, but the paths aren't.
 Also, there's currently no way to quickly make a check case-insensitive (as with the `i` option in normal regex), so if case is expected to be important, you need to use the `[aA][bB]` trick.

+## Notes

+ * `ordering` is used because `order` is a reserved keyword in sqlite and I couldn't come up with anything better.